BORDER CROSSING: GUATEMALA TO EL SALVADOR

 CROSSING THE BORDER FROM GUATEMALA TO EL SALVADOR VIA CHINAMAS AND VALLE NUEVO

-El Salvador is a small country located in Central America often skipped by travelers in favor of its bigger neighbors Guatemala and Nicaragua.
-It had its share of corruption, violence, and gang problem leading people to believe that it is unsafe to travel here.
-I disagree, First of all, we know that the media tends to exaggerate things, so I don’t believe 100% when they say that a country should be avoided.
-Secondly, I used to work with Salvadorians and they were some of my best colleagues.
+El Salvador is a small country located in Central America, often skipped by travelers in favor of its bigger neighbors Guatemala and Nicaragua.
+It had its share of corruption, violence, and gang problem, leading people to believe that it is unsafe to travel.
+I disagree; first of all, we know that the media tends to exaggerate things, so I don’t believe 100% when they say that I should avoid visiting someplace.
+Secondly, I used to work with Salvadorians, and they were some of my best colleagues.
 And finally, I plan to travel to every country in Central America, so a trip here is inevitable.
-Besides, I was talking to my former Salvadorian colleague now living in Switzerland and she told me that her friend will tour me around the country if ever I decided to visit, so that cemented my decision to visit this country.
+Besides, I was talking to my former Salvadorian colleague now living in Switzerland.
+She told me that her friend will tour me around the country if ever I decided to visit, which cemented my decision to visit this country.

-I asked my Couchsurfing host to help me with transportation, and the cheapest option we found online was from Ticabus which cost $20.
-Travel time is estimated to be 6 hours and they have 2 schedules daily – 05:00 to 11:00 and 14:00 to 20:00.
-I don’t want to arrive in El Salvador at night so I decided to buy the 05:00 ticket.
+I asked my Couchsurfing host to help me with transportation, and the cheapest option we found online was from Ticabus, which cost $20.
+Travel time is estimated to be 6 hours, and they have two schedules daily – 05:00 to 11:00 and 14:00 to 20:00.
+I don’t want to arrive in El Salvador at night, so I decided to buy the 05:00 ticket.

 DOCUMENT CHECK AT THE BUS STATION

 I arrived at the bus station around 04:15 because I know that check-in will take a while.
-True enough, I took longer than the other passengers because I was the only foreigner and they had to verify that I had adequate documents to enter the country.
-The list of nationalities that need visas was posted in the bulletin board, and Filipinos were included.
+True enough, I took longer than the other passengers because I was the only foreigner, and they had to verify that I had adequate documents to enter the country.
+They have a list of all nationalities that need a visa on their bulletin board.
 However, it also mentioned that they accept a US visa as a substitute.
 Since I have one, then I don’t need to apply for a separate El Salvador visa.

 Immigration procedure: Guatemala to El Salvador

-We left the station at exactly 05:00 and reached the Guatemalan border in Chinamas after 2 ½ hours.
-We went down to have our passports stamped and we then proceeded to the Salvadorian side of Valle Nuevo.
-The Immigration Officer himself went on the bus to check our documents, and since I was the only foreigner on the bus, he interrogated me regarding my purpose in El Salvador and he also asked for my documents.
-He told me that since I will use my US visa to enter, then he needed to stamp my passport (he did not stamp the other passenger’s).
-He went down with it and after 10 minutes, he returned and gave it to me with the stamp.
+We left the station at precisely 05:00 and reached the Guatemalan border in Chinamas after 2 ½ hours.
+We went down to have our passports stamped, and we then proceeded to the Salvadorian side of Valle Nuevo.
+The Immigration Officer himself went on the bus to check our documents.
+Since I was the only foreigner on the bus, he interrogated me regarding my purpose in El Salvador, and he also asked for my papers.
+He told me that since I will use my US visa to enter, he needed to stamp my passport (he did not stamp the other passengers).
+After 10 minutes, the officer returned and gave it to me with the stamp.
 After that, we continued on our merry way.